-The Scientific Committee (SC) consists of a chairperson and a number of experts (SC members) from the host country.
+The Scientific Committee (SC) is a chairperson and a number of experts (SC members) from the host country.
 It becomes active well before the beginning of the Olympiad and has the task of selecting and preparing problem proposals.
 A further task of the Scientific Committee is to test and evaluate the solutions of the contestants.

 The competition consists of two rounds in two days.
 In both rounds the working time is five hours and the contestants will be given three problems to solve.
 The selected problems will be translated by the team leaders into the native languages of the teams.
-Contestants may submit written questions to the Scientific Committee concerning the formulation and interpretation of the problems during the initial period of each competition round.
-Contestants may use their native language when asking questions; further details will be regulated by each year competition rules.
+Contestants may submit written questions to the Scientific Committee on the formulation and interpretation of problems during the initial period of each competition round.
+Contestants may use their native language when asking questions; further details will be regulated by each year's competition rules.

 Results and Prizes